AIO1/PrimeNGTableReusableComponent/README.md

 - <ins>**01 Populate EmploymentStatusCategories.sql**</ins>: Script that generates some intial records for the table "EmploymentStatusCategories".
 - <ins>**02 Create TestTable.sql**</ins>: Script that generates the table used for the test.
 Contains the general data that will be displayed in the frontend.
 - <ins>**03 Populate TestTable.sql**</ins>: A script that can be slightly altered and generates random data in the "TestTable".
-- <ins>**04 FormatDateWithCulture.sql**</ins>: A script that will generate a function in the database.
-This function is used by the backend for being able to perform the global search in columns of type date treating them as text, an passing the same mask, timezone and localte that they would have in the frontend.
+- <ins>**04 FormatDateWithCulture.sql**</ins>: Optional.
+A script that will generate a function in the database.
+This function is used by the backend for being able to use the global search feature in columns of type date treating them as text, an passing the same mask, timezone and locale that they would have in the front-end.
 - <ins>**05 SaveTableViews.sql**</ins>: An example table that is used to store the user views in the table.

 Once all scripts have been executed OK, you should end up with 2 tables that are populated with data, an additional empty table (TableViews) and a function named "FormatDateWithCulture" in your database.
 The following image shows the ER diagram of all the tables: